Kasia Kowalska: Biography

 In 1997 premiere has movie Nocne graffiti (Night graffiti).
 Kasia played an 18-year-old drug addict.

 On 2 May 1997 she gave birth to her daughter Aleksandra Julia Kowalska.

 Summer of 1998 was a time for Kasia's big comeback.
 She was ready to come back on stage again with the new material.
-The album Pelna obaw (Full of doubts) was a great surprise for Kasia's devoted fans.
-Finally, after some experimenting with funk and jazz, she came back to her rock roots.
-The album is actually the most hard core in Kasia's discography.
-The lyrics are as usual, really personal.
-They themes : violence in the world and anger towards man.
+The album Pelna obaw (Full of doubts) was a great surprise for Kasia's fans.
+After some experimenting with funk and jazz, she came back to her rock roots.
+The lyrics are rather personal.
+The themes : violence in the world and anger towards man.
 Kasia often said that Jagged Little Pill of Alanis Morissette really inspired her to record an album filled with feminist views.
 Kasia also produced this album by herself.

 The next year and a half was spent on touring and coming up with material for a new album.
 In 2000 the album 5 came out.
-Once again Kasia showed a new side of her.
-This was one of the most important albums to be realised that year in Poland.
-And probably the most breakthrough material.
 On 5 the sound is still based on rock music, except that it's enriched with loops and other electronic sounds.
-For the first time in her career, Kasia simply sings without going to the extremes of showing all her vocal abilities in one song.

 In 2001, she won the MTV Europe Music Award for "Best Polish Artist" and she was invited to sing on a Tribute album to a racing car driver – Ayrton Senna who died tragically in 1994.
 She wrote the song "Bezpowrotnie" (Irrevocably).